 How much does Tinder cost?

-Tinder is an app-based online dating service designed for use on your phone or tablet device.
-To use the app, you must sign up with your Facebook account, which then forms the basis of your Tinder profile.
-According to Tinder, this is to ensure matches are made with real people who share interests and common friends.
+To use the app, you must sign up with your Facebook account or your phone number.
+If you use your Facebook account, this then forms the basis of your Tinder profile.
+According to Tinder, this is to ensure matches are made with people who share interests and common friends.
 That being said, Tinder doesn't post to your Facebook profile, so if you're concerned about friends getting updates about your use of the site, at least on this point, you can rest easy.

 How much does Zoosk cost?

 Zoosk offers free and paid memberships, and a pay-as-you-go system using "Zoosk Coins".

 Free: Free members can create a profile, search for singles, and send introductory winks.

 Paid: Memberships cost $12.49 per month on a six-month membership, $19.98 per month on a three-month membership or $29.95 a month paid monthly.
 Memberships auto-renew unless you cancel your membership before it expires.
 With a paid membership, you can send and receive messages and winks, chat with connections, see profiles of those who have viewed yours, and get full access to Smartpick, Zoosk's matching services.

 Subscription upgrades: You can pay extra to unlock premium features, like Premium Messaging (which allows people with free membership to reply to your messages without subscribing), Hide & Seek (allows visibility control, including hiding your profile) and Instant Crush (lets another member know that you don't just like them; you have a crush on them).